kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/config.md

     }
     ```

+Array elements are addressed with an index inside the path, for example `config.get("services.foo.propObjects[0].p1")`.

-As noted in [Recommendations](#recommendations), prefer typed [custom configurations](#custom-configuration) over
+As noted in [Recommended style](#recommended-configuration-style), prefer typed [custom configurations](#custom-configuration) over
 reading a raw `Config`.
-Use the raw read API only for dynamic or generic access when no other choice and use `ValueOf<Config>` to avoid component refresh.
+Use the raw read API only for dynamic or generic access when there is no other choice, and use `ValueOf<Config>` to avoid refreshing the component on every configuration change.

 ???+ warning "Attention"

-    **We do not recommend** using `ru.tinkoff.kora.config.common.Config` directly as a dependency in components,
+    **We do not recommend** using `io.koraframework.config.common.Config` directly as a dependency in components,
     because when configuration is updated, all graph components that use it will be updated as well.
     We recommend always creating [custom configurations](#custom-configuration).

 ## Config Watcher { #config-watcher }

 By default, `Kora` has a configuration file watcher that checks the application file for changes and starts dependency
 graph refresh if the file changes.
-The check runs every `1000` milliseconds.
+The check runs every `1000` milliseconds on a virtual thread.

 For `HOCON`, the watcher also tracks files included through `include` inside the main configuration file.
 If such an included file changes, the configuration is reread and the dependency graph is refreshed as well.

 The watcher works only for file-based configuration that has a trackable source.
 If configuration came from a resource
 inside an archive or was built without an application file, there is nothing on disk to update.
+Replacing the symlink a configuration file points at counts as a change too, which is what makes mounted secrets and
+`ConfigMap` updates visible without a restart.

 You can disable the watcher by using: